sunfishstanford/sunfishstanford.github.io/_posts/2023-03-23-EntropyStateVariable.md

 \int\limits_{\rm Low-temp} \frac{\delta Q}{T} = \frac{1}{T_L} \int\limits_{\rm Low-temp} \delta Q = \frac{-\vert Q_L \rvert}{T_L}
 $$

-where $$Q_L$$ is the total heat flow during the low temperature part.
+where $$Q_L$$ is the total heat flow during the low temperature part (the negative sign means that heat flows in the direction from the Carnot engine to the low temperature reservoir).

 Therefore, because the thermodynamic temperature scale is defined such that the ratio of the temperatures is equal to the absolute value of the ratio of the heat flows (see this [prior post](https://sunfishstanford.github.io/math/physics/embracing%20transitory%20confusion/2023/03/18/ThermodynamicTemperature.html){:target="_blank"}), the path integral over the entire closed cycle is zero.

 Since this holds true for any arbitrary Carnot engine cycle, and since any closed path in the state space can be expressed as a sum of Carnot cycles, we have shown that $$\delta Q/T$$ is a perfect differential.
-We call this the perfect differential
+We call this perfect differential

 $$
 dS = \frac{\delta Q}{T}
 $$

-and its integral gives us the state variable $$S$$, which, of course, is the entropy of the system!!
+and its integral gives us the state variable $$S$$, which of course is the entropy of the system!!

 ---